kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 Refer to the following guide to connect to Kubeflow Pipelines from [outside your cluster](https://www.kubeflow.org/docs/components/pipelines/sdk/connect-api/#connect-to-kubeflow-pipelines-from-outside-your-cluster).

 Refer to the following steps to use `kfp` to pass a cookie from your browser after you log into Kubeflow.
 The following example uses a Chrome browser.

-> Note: It is necessary to use the latest container images listed in [AWS-Optimized Kubeflow Notebooks](/docs/distributions/aws/notebook-server) because they include a critical [SDK fix](https://github.com/kubeflow/pipelines/pull/4285).

 <img src="/docs/images/aws/kfp-sdk-browser-cookie.png"
   alt="KFP SDK Browser Cookie"